 6 Financial Statements Startups Need With Examples

-You need to ensure that your business pitch or plan includes the answers to the above questions.
+You must ensure that your business pitch or plan includes the answers to the above questions.
 Now, here’s the thing- the most important part of a business plan that’ll help you seal the deal is the financial statements.
 Yes, you read it right!
-Understand that investors desire high returns on their investment.
+Understand that investors desire high returns on their investments.

-The company’s financial statements will help grab investors’ attention and prove their creditworthiness.
-In short, entrepreneurs need to create a “Pitch Deck” that’ll help potential investors learn about the business plan, use of resources, and traction.
+The company’s financial statements will help grab investors’ attention and prove its creditworthiness.
+In short, entrepreneurs need to create a “Pitch Deck” to help potential investors learn about the business plan, use of resources, and traction.

 Financial Statements You’ll Need

-Depending on the client you are pitching and technical expertise, you may need the following statements.
+Depending on the client you are pitching and your technical expertise, you may need the following statements.